unseensenpai/github-slideshow/README.md

 This course is using the :sparkles: open source project [reveal.js](https://github.com/hakimel/reveal.js/).
 In some cases we’ve made changes to the history so it would behave during class, so head to the original project repo to learn more about the cool people behind this project.

 Nothing else to do?

+Lets change a few thing tho.
+Im trying to change pull request and creating a new request on this branch.
+Commiting changes.
+And here we go.